isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Impact

-Once completely enforced through a combilnation of style rules, static analysis, and library support, this profile
+Once completely enforced through a combination of style rules, static analysis, and library support, this profile

 * eliminates one of the major sources of nasty errors in C++
 * eliminates a major source of potential security violations
 * improves performance by eliminating redundant "paranoia" checks
 * increases confidence in correctness of code
-* avoids undefined behavior by enforcinga key C++ language rule
+* avoids undefined behavior by enforcing a key C++ language rule

 # <a name="S-gsl"></a>GSL: Guideline support library